Viagem no Douro - a small wine journey to the Douro Valley

 The wines of Quinta do Judeu

-The lagares
+The Lagares

-André explains the work in the vineyard to us
+André explains the work in the vineyard

 The vineyards on the steep slopes